- + 60Images

 ES Latest Update

-Lexus ES 300h Engine: It draws power from a combination of a 2.5-litre petrol unit and an electric motor that put out 178PS/221Nm and 119PS/202Nm respectively.
-When combined, the engine and the electric motor together produce 218PS of power.
-It comes with an e-CVT gearbox.
+Lexus ES 300h Engine: It draws power from a combination of a 2.5-litre petrol unit and an electric motor that produce 178PS/221Nm and 119PS/202Nm, respectively.
+When combined, the engine and the electric motor together churn out 218PS of power.
+Lexus offers the ES 300h with an e-CVT gearbox.

 Lexus ES price list (Variants)

 |300h Exquisite2487 cc, Automatic, Petrol, 22.37 kmpl||Rs.51.9 Lakh*|

 |300h Luxury2487 cc, Automatic, Petrol, 22.37 kmpl||Rs.56.95 Lakh*|